Ponali/tetris-engine/README.md

 - [ ] Rust
 - [ ] Pure Bash

+Currently, versioning works through `MAJOR.MINOR.PATCH`, like semantic versioning.
+However, if a change that only applies to a specific port (or deemed specific to its language) is required (e.g. part of the code was ported wrong and caused a bug, or certain features aren't available in platforms running the port) its version will have a letter that goes up.

+For example, if a Lua port of `1.1.0` gets made, and gets ported badly, the bug will be fixed in version `1.1.0a` (and then `1.1.0b` if it happens again).
+If it gets ported to a newer version (e.g. `1.2.0`), it will be replaced by `1.2.0`.

+The main Python version can have versions with a letter at the end when some keywords are replaced with more compatible keywords for platforms with older versions of Python.

 ## Default terminal frontend
 This frontend comes with every port of the engine, and contains a few quirks depending on the terminal emulator or the operating system you're using.